smantic/blog/content/posts/context.md

   - go
 ---

-If you're new to go you might have seen some functions like
+If you're new to Go, you may have seen functions such as:

 ```go
 func Foo(ctx context.Context) error
 ```

-Context is a pattern frequently used in systems programming to help manage the life cycle of complex systems.
+`Context` is a pattern frequently used in systems programming to help manage the life cycle of complex systems.
-We see it used a lot in go as its considered good practice, is part of the standard library and is extremely useful.
+We often see it used in Go as its considered good practice, is part of the standard library, and is extremely useful.

-In go we have `context.Context` which is an interface like [^1]
+In Go, we have `context.Context` which is an interface like [^1]

 ```go
 type Context interface {